Moving Aggregate Modified Autoregressive Copula-Based Time Series Models (MAGMAR-Copulas)

-Furthermore we define the MAG-copula time series and show that it is stationary.
-The first two proposition show that the classical linear ARMA model as well as the classical copula-based time series model is nested by the MAGMAR-Copula model. \begin{prop} Let $\{U_t\}_{t \in \mathbb{Z}}$ be a MAGMAR$(1,1)$-Copula time series.
-If the AR-Copula, $C_{\phi}$, and the MAG-Copula, $C_{\theta}$, are chosen as the normal copula, $C_{\phi} = C^{\text{normal}}_{\phi}$, $C_{\theta} = C^{\text{normal}}_{\theta}$ with $|\phi| < 1$ and $|\theta| < 1$, the quantile transformed time series $\{\varphi^{-1}(U_t) \}_{t \in \mathbb{Z}}$ is the classical linear ARMA$(1,1)$ time series model with AR-parameter $\phi$, MA-parameter $\frac{\beta}{(1-\beta^2)^{\frac{1}{2}}}$ and independent normally distributed innovations with variance $(1 - \phi^2)(1 - \theta^2)$. \end{prop} \begin{proof} See Appendix \ref{App:RecoveringARMA} \end{proof} \begin{prop} Let $\{U_t\}_{t \in \mathbb{Z}}$ be a MAGMAR$(1,1)$-Copula time series.
-If the MAG-copula is the independence copula, $C_{\theta} = \Pi$, then the classical copula-based time series model (see Sect. \ref{Methods:Copulas}) is recovered. \end{prop} \begin{proof} The $h$-function associated to the independence copula is $h_{\Pi}(u_1, u_2) = \frac{\partial (u_1 u_2)}{\partial u_2} =u_1$.
-The corresponding inverse $h$-function is $h_{\Pi}^{-1}(u_1, u_2) = u_1$.
-It follows that $h_{\theta}^{-1}(w_t,w_{t-1}) = w_t$, so the updating equation becomes $U_t = h_{\phi}^{-1}(w_t, U_{t-1}), w_t \stackrel{iid}{\sim} U(0,1)$, which is the updating equation of the classical copula-based time series model (see Eq.~\ref{UpdatingEqhfunction}). \end{proof} This result is expected, since the proposed MAGMAR-Copula model is a generalization of the classical copula-based time series model.
-This result also justifies, describing the copula-based time series model as MAGMAR$(1,0)$-Copula model in further discussions.
-Next we define the MAG-Copula model. \begin{definition}[MAG(1)-Copula model] Let $\{U_t\}_{t \in \mathbb{Z}}$ be a MAGMAR$(1,1)$-Copula time series.
-If the AR-copula is set to be the independence copula, $C_{\phi} = \Pi$, the resulting model is the MAG(1)-Copula model. \end{definition} We note again that the MAG$(1)$-Copula model coincides with the $1$-dependent model from Chapter 3.14 of \cite{joe2014dependence}.
-It is easy to see that that a MAG(1)-Copula time series, $\{V_t\}_{t\in\mathbb{Z}}$ follows the updating equation
+Furthermore we define the MAG-copula time series and show that it is stationary. \SPP{ \begin{prop} Let $\{U_t\}_{t \in \mathbb{Z}}$ be a MAGMAR$(1,1)$-Copula time series with AR-Copula $C_{\phi}$ and the MAG-Copula, $C_{\theta}$.
+The following holds. \begin{itemize} \item[i)] If $C_{\phi}$ and $C_{\theta}$ are chosen as the normal copulas, the quantile transformed time series $\{\Phi^{-1}(U_t) \}_{t \in \mathbb{Z}}$ is the classical Gaussian and linear ARMA$(1,1)$ model with AR-parameter $\phi$, MA-parameter $\frac{\theta}{(1-\theta^2)^{\frac{1}{2}}}$ and independent normally distributed innovations with variance $(1 - \phi^2)(1 - \theta^2)$. \item[ii)] If the MAG-copula is the independence copula, $C_{\theta} = \Pi$, then the classical copula-based time series model (see Sect. \ref{Subsection:Methods:Copula_Based_Time_Series}) is recovered. \item[iii)] If the AR-copula is the independence copula, then the MAG$(1)$-Copula time series is recovered. \item[iv)] If both the AR and MAG-copula are chosen as the independence copula, the time series $\{U_t\}_{t\in\mathbb{Z}}$ is an $iid$ standard uniform time series. \end{itemize} \end{prop} } \begin{proof} See Appendix \ref{App:Subsection:Proof:Related models}. \end{proof}